ytakano/gic/README.md

-# Library for Arm's GIC, UNDER CONSTRUCTION
+# Library for Arm's GIC

 This library provides APIs for Arm's GIC.